WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • Customization is needed to ensure content is displaying properly across devices

-Squarespace responsiveness
+Squarespace mobile responsiveness

 PROS